-Mexican peso jumps as markets lengthen odds on Trump
+Asia shares gain, Mexican peso jumps as markets lengthen odds on Trump

 In commodity markets, oil prices dipped further early Monday as players took profits following a strong rally last week spurred by talk of OPEC output cuts.

-Spot gold XAU= was a shade firmer at $1,257.26 after suffering its largest weekly drop in over three years.
+Spot gold regained a little ground to $1,258.70, after suffering its largest weekly drop in over three years.